Azure/aca-java-runtimes-workshop/workshop.md

 ### Compiling the Quarkus Application

 You should have all the code to compile the application.
-To make sure you have all the code and dependencies, run the following command:
+To make sure you have all the code and dependencies, run the following command in the `quarkus-app` folder:

 ```shell
 mvn compile